ahmedxtb/GettingAndCleaningData/README.md

 ## R analysis script

 The "run_analysis.R" script when run performs the required analysis (provided the "UCI HAR Dataset" directory is in the working directory).
 It needs the "stats" package to be loaded to work fine.
-This script will return a csv file named "dataset-tidy.csv" which is the independant tidy data set required for the project.
+This script will return a csv file named "dataset-tidy.txt" which is the independant tidy data set required for the project.

 This script performs the analysis in four steps :